What is Fixed Wireless Internet and How Does It Compare to Satellite?

 Latency is defined as the amount of time needed for a signal to travel with information.

-Satellite internet requires much more time because the signal has to leave Earth.
-The satellite it has to get to is over 20,000 miles above Earth!
+Satellite internet requires much more time because the signal has to leave surface.

 After that, the signal has to go to the NOC, your modem, and then your computer.
 An ISP with high speeds can be slowed the latency of satellite internet, especially when the weather isn't good.